bluekvirus/Stage.js/implementation/static/resource/default/md/how-to-use.md

 Include other js libs
 ---------------------
-The default all.js contains selected libs for the project, if you would like to introduce more use `bower` and the `bower.json` file included.
+The default `all.js` contains minimum selected libs for your project [read the list], if you would like to introduce more, use `bower` and the `bower.json` file included.
-Go into `/client/js` and run `bower install` to grab all the monitored 3rd-party libraries.
+Go into `/implementation/js/libs/tracked` and run `bower install` to grab all the monitored 3rd-party libraries.

-Append/Include your libs after all.js.
+Include your libs after `all.js` (or `all.min.js`) in `/implementation/index.html`.

 What's in `/web+`?